What's Not Said Still Hurts: A Description-Based Evaluation Framework for Measuring Social Bias in LLMs: Experiments

 \subsubsection{Metrics}

 In this work, we apply Equation~\ref{equ:bias_equ} to compute the bias score across all baseline models for each pair within the same demographic category in Section~\ref{sec:ap1} and Section~\ref{sec:ap2_appendix}, where a score of 0 represents no bias, and a score of 100 indicates extreme bias.
-Figure~\ref{fig:motivation} example (b) includes a single test instance to measure hidden bias about gender and math ability.
+Figure~\ref{fig:motivation} example (b) includes a single test instance to measure bias about gender and math ability.
 Our goal is not to examine only well-known traditional biases but to explore all possible biases.
-Thus we apply each bias-related concept pair across various demographic identities rather than a single one, but some combinations are not commonly seen.
+Thus, we apply each bias-related concept pair across various demographic identities rather than a single one, but some combinations are not commonly seen.
 For example, the bias that ``older individuals are forgetful'' and ``younger individuals have sharp memory'' is widely recognized.
-However, applying the same logic to religious identities, such as stating ``Christians are forgetful'' and ``Jewish individuals have sharp memory'' is illogical.
+However, applying the same logic to religious identities -- e.g., ``Christians are forgetful'' and ``Jewish individuals have sharp memory'' -- is illogical.

-As a result, we exclude the overall average bias score for HBB, as many test instances may be not commonly seen or lack evident bias.
-Instead, We set a threshold: a difference of $\geq 20$ in a single test instance indicates the presence of hidden bias.
+As a result, we exclude the overall average bias score for DBB, as many test instances may be not commonly seen or lack evident bias.
+Instead, we set a threshold: a difference of $\geq 20$ in a single test instance indicates the presence of bias.
 This threshold is adjustable depending on specific scenarios.
-Therefore, a higher number of test instances detected bias reveals more bias.
-Furthermore, to differentiate bias severity, we analyze the average bias score of test instances ($\geq 20$ bias score) as another indicator.
-In summary, \textit{we use the total \textbf{count} and \textbf{average bias score} of test instances ($\geq 20$ bias score) to evaluate hidden bias in LLMs by HBB.}
+Also, a higher number of test instances detected bias reveals more bias.
+Thus, to differentiate bias severity, we analyze the average bias score of test instances ($\geq 20$ bias score) as another indicator.
+In summary, \textit{we use the total \textbf{count} and \textbf{average bias score} of test instances ($\geq 20$ bias score) to evaluate bias in LLMs by DBB.}

 Further, in Section~\ref{sec:ap3}, we use bias measurements from each dataset baseline to compare the severity of bias across baseline models.
 Detailed metrics for baseline datasets are in Appendix~\ref{sec:metrics_appendix}.